wisp-forest/docs/docs/accessories/general/adjusting_slot_amount.md

 ### Data Component

-As outlined within the {insert link to itemstack components} you can add a component to a given ItemStack to adjust the amount of equippable slots *when equipped*.
-This works through the XYZ attribute.
+As outlined within the [`accessories:attributes`](../developer/itemstack_components.md#attribute-modifiers) Item Component you can add such to a given ItemStack to adjust the amount of equippable slots *when the accessory is equipped*.

 ## Config File